Goddess of America

 Send these, the homeless, tempest-tost to me.
 I lift my lamp beside the golden door!

-And indeed she lifts a lamp with her right hand, giving us light.
+She lifts a lamp with her right hand, giving us light.
 In her left hand she holds our constitution.
 A pledge for democracy.